isu-digital/digital.lib/index.md

     <h2>About us</h2>
     <hr style="border: none; height: 4px; background-color: #f1be48; width: 100px; margin: 7px 0;">
     <p>Digital Scholarship and Initiatives (DSI) is comprised of three units: digital scholarship, the digital repository, and digital collections.
 Our department supports the development of digital research projects; assists students, faculty, and staff in learning to use digital tools; and provides online access to ISU scholarship and historic materials.</p>
-    <p> We can be found in The Catalyst, an events and collaboration space managed by DSI along with our partners in the Library's <a href="https://www.lib.iastate.edu/research-and-teach/data-services">Research Data Services</a> and <a href="https://www.lib.iastate.edu/collections/digital-press">ISU Digital Press</a> Units.
-Learn more <a href="http://127.0.0.1:4000/about.html">about DSI</a>.</p>
+    <p> We can be found in The Catalyst, an events and collaboration space managed by DSI along with our partners in the Library's <a href="https://www.lib.iastate.edu/research-and-teach/data-services">Research Data Services</a> and <a href="https://www.lib.iastate.edu/collections/digital-press">ISU Digital Press</a> units.
+Learn more <a href="http://127.0.0.1:4000/pages/about.html">about DSI</a>.</p>
   </div>
   <br>
     <div class="card-container" style="display: flex; justify-content: center; gap: 2rem; flex-wrap: wrap;">